Skip to main content

 The numbers prove it

-However, women spend more time than men purchasing consumer goods and services for their families.
+Women spend more time than men purchasing consumer goods and services for their families.
 In fact, women use their buying power and influence to drive 70 to 80 percent of consumer purchasing.1

-That being the case, a woman should be just as involved as a man in the rest of the household’s finances, which includes saving and investing money.
 According to a recent study, 95% of women will be the family’s primary financial decision maker at some point in their lives.2

 You’re a boss, lady

 More and more women are breaking down barriers in the workforce.
 Women in the U.S. occupy 57 percent of the jobs.4 Though many are holding higher paying jobs than in years past, they still overall make 82 percent of what men earn.4 This doesn’t add up, especially if women are expected to live longer than men.
-So, ladies, it’s all the more reason to get a tight hold of your finances.
+So, ladies, it’s all the more reason to keep a tight hold of your finances.

 You’re already caring for others and making big decisions